jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/bare_metal/aio_simplex_install_kubernetes.rst

      system interface-datanetwork-assign ${COMPUTE} ${DATA0IFUUID} ${PHYSNET0}
      system interface-datanetwork-assign ${COMPUTE} ${DATA1IFUUID} ${PHYSNET1}

 #.
-Add an OSD on controller-0 for ceph.
+Add an OSD on controller-0 for Ceph.
 The following example adds an OSD
    to the `sdb` disk:

    ::